Dutch parliament recalled to debate new Greece bailout

 The debate in the 150-seat Dutch lower house will begin on Wednesday at noon, a statement from parliament said.

 Like Germany, the Netherlands has taken a tough line on lending to Greece.
-The center-right government of Prime Minister Mark Rutte will face strong opposition to additional loans in Wednesday's debate.
+The centre-right government of Prime Minister Mark Rutte will face strong opposition to additional loans in Wednesday's debate.

 (Reporting By Anthony Deutsch; Editing by Angus MacSwan)